ECN-Nantrobot/Nantrobot-Knowledge-base/docs/home/Contributing.md

 ## 🧭 7️⃣ Review & Merge

 1. Another member (or you, if solo) reviews the PR
-2. Once approved → Merge into `main`
+2. Once approved → Merge into `master`
 3. GitHub Action will then auto-deploy the updated documentation to GitHub Pages

 ---